 Excellent communication and interpersonal skills are preferred.
 The successful candidate/employee will be required to use written and/or oral communication.
 The position requires the ability to write standard correspondence.
-The ability to read and comprehend simple instructions, short correspondences, and memos is necessary.
+The ability to read and comprehend complex instructions, correspondences, and memos is necessary.
 It also requires the ability to read, analyze, and interpret general business memos.

 Proficient in Word, Excel, PowerPoint, Internet, Outlook and other appropriate software.
 Operates a variety of office machines, including copier and fax machine.
-Must be willing and able to perform at a high level with Event Management Software (EMS).
+Must be willing and able to perform at a high level with donor management/relations software.

 This position may require long hours sitting and using office equipment and computers.
 There may also be modest lifting of supplies and materials up to 25 lbs. at times.
 The use of hands and arms to reach for, grasp and manipulate objects is required.